 Hailed by Amartya Sen as one of the world’s great experts on famine and hunger, P.Sainath covers lives of those on the margins, the Indian farmer.
 For more than two years, the book remained No.1 amongst non-fiction bestsellers on diverse lists across the country.
 Eventually, it entered the ranks of Penguin India’s all-time best sellers.
 The book is now in its thirty-first edition and is still in print.

 Prepare for more than the test

 One of the biggest challenges on a retake can be planning and pacing your prep well.
-November will seem to far away and yet a certain worry will keep nagging you at the back of your mind about the whether you are doing enough.
+November will seem too far away and yet a certain worry will keep nagging you at the back of your mind about whether you are doing enough.

-I suggest that till the end of June, re-takers should focus on building their general Verbal Ability and awareness of the world around them in totality of which the business world is an integral part.
+I suggest that until the end of June, re-takers should focus on building their general Verbal Ability and awareness of the world around them in totality, of which the business world is an integral part.